SurajTrainer/FrontEnd-Web-Development/Interview preparation/readme.md

         If statements, ternary operators, and logical opearators enables this feature.
         Alter component display dynamically with these tools.
         Customize user experiences by showing or hiding elements as needed.

+Q.15 - What are controlled and uncontrolled components in React forms?

+Ans .
+Controlled components in React are tied to the component's state for managing form elements like input fields.
+       Uncontrolled components , on the other hand , let form elements maintain their state independently , often using ref.
+     In most situations , its advisable to use controlled components.

+Q.16 -what are promises in React JS?

+Ans .
+React js uses promises for handling asynchronus opearations.
+        Asynchronus operations are tasks that don't complete instantly.
+        Promises enhance code readebility , maintainability, and error handling.
+        The useState hook in React js can employed alongside promises to manage component state.

+Q.17 - What is prop in React?
+What is prop function and prop drilling?

+Ans .
+Prop :
+        In React , props are read-only properties sent from parent to child component.
+        Props transfer various data-types, such as strings, numbers, objects and array.

+      Prop functions :
+        Prop functions provide control over child component behavior, enabling callbacks, event handlers , and form validation.

+      Prop drilling :
+       Prop drilling involves passing data from parents to nested child components , potentially leading to complex and hard to maintain code.
+       To mitigate prop drilling , useContext, component composition , and state management tools like Redux.